sanity-io/assist/plugin/README.md

 By default, “Translate document” and “Translate fields…” instructions are only added to the document instruction dropdown.

-These instructions can also be added to fields by setting `options.aiWritingAssistance.translateAction: true` for a field or type.
+These instructions can also be added to fields by setting `options.aiAssist.translateAction: true` for a field or type.

 This allows editors to translate only parts of the document, and can be useful to enable on `internatinalizedArrays` or `locale` wrapper object types.